All Episodes

 That's it.

-There's state-run print, the New York Toilet Paper Times, the Washington Post, they're garbage.
+The New York Toilet Paper Times, the Washington Post, they're garbage.

-They're just they're propaganda pravda newspapers.
+They're just propaganda prob the newspapers.

-And they lie with a bandit.
+They just lie, and they lie with a bandit.

-That's what I loved about the lawsuit, Alan Dershowitz against fake news CNN.
+That's what I loved about the lawsuit Alan Dershowitz against fake news CNN.

-They they deceptively edit his comments to make him look a certain way to make a political point.
+They deceptively edit his comments to make him look a certain way to make a political point.

-Is nothing that there's nothing there that I trust as truth.
+There's nothing there that I trust as truth.

 It's conspiracy theory TV.

-Every minute, every second of every hour of every day.
+It's rage, psychotic hatred against Trump every minute, every second of every hour of every day.

 Same with three broadcast networks.